 Wednesday, 6th October 2021

 This travel diary is a sort of continuation of my previous diary from June 2021, but also tells its own story.
 I’ll use present tense right away.
 The ‘outer purpose’ of this journey is a trip to Berlin for the Emerge Gathering 2021, with extra days to meet my friends J and W, followed by a couple of days in Hamburg to co-create with Annika for & around the Mindful Researchers initiative and to spend deep time in Nature.
-As for the ‘inner purpose’ … we’ll get to that later (and HOLY SHIITAKE, are we in for a ride when it begins to unfold!).
+As for the ‘inner purpose’ … we’ll get to that later.

 As for the pictures, just click to enlarge!